 Complete (C).
 When the number of inspection activities (samples) within the range of sample values specified in each IP have been completed, thus meeting the objectives of the IP.
 See IMC 2515 for additional details.

-Complete - by reference iaw IMC 0306 (C1).
+Complete - by reference iaw [in accordance with] IMC 0306 (C1).
 A specific comment must accompany this selection explaining the reason.
 (See the non-public RPS-Inspections Desktop Guide for instructions on entering comments.)
 Two ways for this status to be valid are:

 All requirements of the IP are met by work done in some other IP(s) or at related units on the same site.
 The comment must reference the other inspection(s) as the basis for demonstrating that all IP requirements are completed (See IMC 2515 for additional information).
 For planning and reporting purposes, the IP is considered completed.